 He was right.
 In the last decade social media has become the greatest tool since the printing press, radio and television combined to bring the life-changing message of the gospel to the world.
 God was inviting us to be a part of His plan to utilize this tool.

 In 2001, Campus Crusade for Christ challenged us to move overseas to lead their campus ministry in North Africa, the Middle East and Central Asia.
 While there, Rich helped develop Everyarabstudent.com for students in the Middle East and Studentstan.com for students in the Russian speaking parts of Central Asia.
 We quickly saw over 100,000 unique visitors per month.
 And that’s when our digital ministry started moving really fast.

-Years later, we both have the privilege to bring our experiences digitally and in strategy to serve Cru through executive leadership roles.
-Currently we are on staff with two of Cru’s largest ministries; Jesus Film Project and Family Life.
+Years later, we both have the privilege of bringing our experiences digitally and strategically to serve Cru through executive leadership roles.
+Currently we are on staff with two of Cru’s ministries: Jesus Film Project and Family Life.